fortrabbit/help/docs/billing.md

 ---

 This article covers the topics like billing, pricing, payments, invoices and taxes.
-Please read the link:/billing-contact[Billing Contact] article to learn about the practical side of things in our Dashboard.
+Please read the [Billing Contact](/billing-contact) article to learn about the practical side of things in our Dashboard.

 ### Free trial